loddwwj/data-acquisition-project-go/index.md

 ### 1.1 Motivation

 The winters in Pittsburgh are quite dry and humidifiers are commonly used to keep people comfortable indoors.
 According to the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) Standard 55 - 2004 “Thermal Environmental Conditions for Human Occupancy, the thermal comfort zone for people is related to many factors.
 Among these factors, relative humidity and temperature are of the utmost concern.
-Most humidifiers are unable to determine humidity as a function of temperature and are also not inaccurate.
-Based on these reasons, we want to use the DHT-11 sensor to provide a more user-friendly humidifier by increasing the accuracy and taking temperature into account.
+Most humidifiers are unable to determine humidity as a function of temperature.
+Based on these reasons, we want to use the DHT-11 sensor to provide a more user-friendly humidifier by taking temperature into account.

 ### 1.2 Goals

-* Improve the accuracy of humidity detected by humidifier by using an external sensor with higher sensitivity to meet humidity goals
-* Relate the humidity as a function of temperature and adjust the humidity to the comfortable zone by controlling the on and off of humidifier according to ASHRAE Standard 55 – 2004.
+* In order to enhance humidifier capability, our project will relate the humidity as a function of temperature and adjust the humidity to the comfortable zone by controlling the on and off of humidifier according to ASHRAE Standard 55 – 2004.

 ## 2. Methodology